 Courses that combine critical analysis with creative exercises

 The literary expertise of our creative writing faculty permeates all of our creative writing workshops, and is especially evident in four specialized courses that combine critical analysis with creative exercises based in literary models.
-These courses, which are limited to fifteen participants and require no application process are ideal for students with little prior experience in creative writing but are also excellent for experienced writers who wish to contextualize their creative work and hone their skills through focused exercises.
+These courses are ideal for students with little prior experience in creative writing and are excellent as well for experienced writers who wish to contextualize their creative work and hone their skills through focused exercises.

 These courses are:

-Grendel’s Workshop (070D) Taught by poet and Medievalist Craig Williamson—examines the ways writers throughout history have reclaimed and re-envisioned prior existing texts, from the use Shakespeare made of his sources, to John Gardner’s re-conception of Beowulf from the monster’s point of view in Grendel, and Tom Stoppard’s decentering of Hamlet in Rosencrantz and Guildenstern Are Dead.
+Grendel’s Workshop (009R) Taught by poet and Medievalist Craig Williamson—examines the ways writers throughout history have reclaimed and re-envisioned prior existing texts, from the use Shakespeare made of his sources, to John Gardner’s re-conception of Beowulf from the monster’s point of view in Grendel, and Tom Stoppard’s decentering of Hamlet in Rosencrantz and Guildenstern Are Dead.
 The course offers students the opportunity to devise their own poems and fictions based in culturally familiar materials.
 It is offered currently as a First Year Seminar.